microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-06.md

   --from-literal=azurestorageaccountkey=$storage_account_key"
 ```

 We can now create a SQL Server deployment mounting that share.
-We will not use Stateful Sets, becase SS dynamically create the required PVCs, but we want to use the existing share we have just created:
+We will not use Stateful Sets, because SS dynamically create the required PVCs, but we want to use the existing share we have just created:

 ```bash
 remote "cat <<EOF | kubectl -n sql apply -f -